DaviCarvalho5/project-ss/README.md

 - You are a scientist finding the cure for the Zombies Problem.

 ## Features
-Each world is a different world and you can:
+Each world will be a different world and you will be able to:
 - fight with zombies;
 - craft items;
 - farming;